SecurityTokenStandard/EIP-Spec/eip/eip-st.md

 #### On-chain vs. Off-chain Transfer Restrictions

 The rules determining if a security token can be sent may be self-executing (e.g. a rule which limits the maximum number of investors in the security) or require off-chain inputs (e.g. an explicit broker approval for the trade).
-To facilitate the latter, the `sendByTranche` and `canSend` functions accept an additional `bytes _data` parameter which can be signed by an approved party and used to validate a transfer.
+To facilitate the latter, the `transferByTranche` and `canSend` functions accept an additional `bytes _data` parameter which can be signed by an approved party and used to validate a transfer.

 The specification for this data is outside the scope of this standard and would be implementation specific.